-This should include observing • Sing three- and four-part rounds, • Create opportunities for • See p.46 MMC for song examples Listening
+ensemble and performance.
+This should include observing phrasing, accurate pitching, and dynamic contrast. • Sing three- and four-part rounds, transposing music according to the needs of the class. • Create opportunities for engendering a sense of performance, whether that be in front of an audience, in the community or through recordings to be shared on virtual platforms. • See p.46 MMC for song examples